-- The graph can be moved by scrolling the mouse wheel while pressing the first and key.
+- The graph can be moved by scrolling the mouse wheel while pressing the sinft and key.

-Scrolling the mouse wheel up moves the graph upward, and scrolling it down moves the graph downward. - When logging data of more than one file is displayed, all of the data in the same file can be moved up or down by dragging a graph line upward or downward with the trill key held down. - For the methods of displaying logging data of multiple files, refer to the following:
+Scrolling the mouse wheel up moves the graph upward, and scrolling it down moves the graph downward. - When logging data of more than one file is displayed, all of the data in the same file can be moved up or down by dragging a graph line upward or downward with the the fell with the

+For the methods of displaying logging data of multiple files, refer to the following: